Hospes Palacio de los Patos

 Average time to visit

-Call us on to start planning your vacation to Hospes Palacio de los Patos or take a look at our itineraries to Andalucia
+Call us on 020 3993 8025 to start planning your holiday to Hospes Palacio de los Patos or take a look at our itineraries to Spain

 Located in Granada's bustling commercial district, Hospes Palacio de los Patos is a historic and luxurious boutique hotel just a short distance from the Alhambra, one of Spain's most compelling historical sites.